lanl-aea/waves/README.rst

 .. project-description-start-do-not-remove

-`WAVES`_ is a computational engineering workflow tool that integrates parametric studies with traditional software build systems.
+`WAVES`_ (LANL code C23004) is a computational engineering workflow tool that integrates parametric studies with traditional software build systems.

 In addition to the parametric study Python package and command line utilities, `WAVES`_ also includes `SCons`_ builders for common engineering software used by model simulation (modsim) repositories.
 The tutorial simulations in this project